letdummer/42_libft/README.md

 This project is about coding a C library.<br>
 It will contain a lot of general purpose functions your programs will rely upon.

-The project has some specifique requirements.
-See the [subject](./en.subject.pdf) for more details.
 <!------------- !end!
 INTRODUCTION ------------>
 <!----------- LIST OF FUNCTIONS ------------->
 <details >